 Some sharing is ok.
-Working closely with other people on assigned group work is fine, since in group work each person is expected to contribute a piece of the final result.
+Working with other people on assigned group work is fine, since in group work each person is expected to contribute a piece of the final result.

 On individual assignments though, you are being graded on your own thought and work so working with others is problematic.
-Sharing work on individual assignments qualifies as plagiarism.
+Discussing your ideas with others can be helpful.
+Sharing work on individual assignments though qualifies as plagiarism.

 Online course aggregate sites can also be a problem.
 These sites contain material that students have uploaded.
 Using them as a study aid is generally ok.
-Basing assignments or quiz answers though on what you find in these sites isn't.
-You are expected to go through the course readings and materials on your own and come up with your own original thoughts and work.
-Basing work on material from course sites instead is not acceptable.
+Basing assignments on what you find in these sites instead of doing the work yourself is not acceptable.

-Whether working with others or using course sites, share carefully.
 Your work should be your thought, not others'.